SCMM: Calibrating Cross-modal Representations for Text-Based Person Search: Introduction

 \section{Introduction}

-Person re-identification (Re-ID) is a fundamental technology in the field of video surveillance\cite{bot, transreid}.
-It aims to identify a target person from a large-scale image database with a query image.
-However, Re-ID is limited for some cases in practice.
-For instance, in criminal searching, there are only language descriptions from witnesses without the criminal image.
-In order to meet this new scenario, Text-Based Person Search (TBPS)~\cite{gnarnn} has drawn increasing interest recently.
-TBPS can retrieve the target person only with textual captions as the query.
+Cross-modal representation learning has emerged as a fundamental research direction in deep learning, driven by the need to develop neural network architectures that can effectively bridge heterogeneous modalities for comprehensive understanding and reasoning \cite{liu2025diverse,gong2024crossmodal,yang2025dynamic}.
+Person re-identification (Re-ID) exemplifies a challenging visual recognition task requiring deep neural networks to match individuals across non-overlapping camera views by learning discriminative visual representations \cite{zhu2025improving,lu2023learning}.
+However, conventional Re-ID methods rely on visual queries, which limit their applicability when reference images are unavailable \cite{ding2025dynamic}.
+Text-Based Person Search (TBPS) addresses this limitation by leveraging natural language descriptions as queries, necessitating the development of sophisticated cross-modal learning algorithms that can align visual and textual representations in a shared semantic space \cite{isa,hao2025masked}.
+This task requires neural networks to learn robust multimodal embeddings that capture both global semantic alignment and fine-grained attribute correspondences \cite{zhai2022lit}, presenting unique challenges for representation learning in vision-language models~\cite{yang2025tienet}.

+The effectiveness of vision-language models critically depends on developing learning algorithms that can bridge the semantic gap between heterogeneous modalities while preserving discriminative representations essential for accurate retrieval \cite{gnarnn,peng2025deepfidelity,liu2024deeply}.
+The fundamental challenge in TBPS arises from the inherent differences between visual and textual feature spaces, where semantic concepts must be aligned across disparate embedding manifolds through effective neural network architectures~\cite{zhou2024blind,yu2025climbreid}.
+Recent advances in transformer-based architectures have shown promising results by incorporating cross-modal attention mechanisms that enable rich feature interactions between modalities \cite{qian2025survey}.
+Contemporary research emphasizes developing efficient alignment strategies that can combine complementary information modalities while maintaining computational tractability for practical deployment~\cite{bai2023textbased}.
+These advances in deep learning have proven essential for cross-modal retrieval tasks requiring fine-grained discrimination, particularly in scenarios where subtle visual differences must be captured through textual descriptions~\cite{caibc}.

-Compared to Re-ID, the key task of TBPS is to learn fine-grained cross-modal features between visual and textual modalities.
-As shown in Figure 1, the cross-modal features have two key characteristics: closely cross-modal feature alignment and fine-grained.
-First, a closely cross-modal feature alignment can reduce the inter-modal gap, making it easy to find specific persons with textual captions.
-Second, detailed information is essential for TBPS.
-In some cases, it needs the fined-grained cross-modal features to discriminate two similar persons.
+Compared to conventional Re-ID, the main objective of TBPS is to learn fine-grained cross-modal representations between visual and textual modalities~\cite{dssl}.
+As shown in Fig.~\ref{fig:fig1}, cross-modal representations have two key characteristics that contribute to effectively searching for a person from images: closely aligned cross-modal representations and fine-grained information correspondence.
+First, closely aligned cross-modal representations can effectively reduce the inter-modal gap, making it easier to locate specific persons using textual captions.
+Second, detailed correspondence is absolutely essential for TBPS, as fine-grained cross-modal information is often necessary to discriminate between similar persons~\cite{nafs}.